Project Distributed Restoration

 Traditionally, Black Start services have been procured from larger power stations and interconnectors.
 However, as we transition to more distributed energy resources on the electricity system and fewer large power stations, we need to adapt and develop our technologies and capabilities to work with the new energy landscape.

-Project Black Start from DER takes a new approach to restoring electricity in a Black Start event.
-This is a new world-leading project that will trial and test engineering theory in real-life situations. the findings and studies from this project will mean that our ability to manage and maintain our energy system are even more robust and ready for the future.
+The Distributed Restoration takes a new approach to restoring electricity in a Black Start event.
+This is a new world-leading project that will trial and test engineering theory in real-life situations.
+The findings and studies from this project will mean that our ability to manage and maintain our energy system are even more robust and ready for the future.

-Due to the complexity of Black Start from DER the project team have divided the project into four main areas below.
+Due to the complexity of project Distributed Restoration the team have divided the project into four main areas below.

 Power engineering and trials

-Thorough trialling and testing of DER capabilities as a provider for Black Start services is a key outcome of project Black Start from DER.
+Thorough trialling and testing of DER capabilities as a provider for Black Start services is a key outcome of the Distributed Restoration project.
 As well as a series of 'live trials', our team will provide a detailed analysis of case studies and further research to identify key technical requirements allowing for a solution which appropriately reduces risk to providers and ensures efficiency and reliability.

 Organisation and systems